tamalCodes/Dockerrzz/README.md

 It's how i basically am learning and infact sharing everything about Docker 🚀

-# Lesson 1 : What is Dockerfile, basics 🎃
+# Lesson 2 : Layer caching, Managing images, containers 🎃

 ⭐ Here i learnt what a Dockerfile is, and all the basics of an Image, Container